safebucket/docs/docs/configuration/environment-variables.md

 ## Validation

-SafeBucket validates all configuration on startup.
+Safebucket validates all configuration on startup.
 If required variables are missing or invalid, the application will exit with detailed error messages.